Massaro House: Design

 In 1996, Petre Island was purchased for US$700,000 by Joseph Massaro, a sheet metal contractor.
 Though he had seen the original Chahroudi commission drawings for the main home years earlier, he initially intended merely to restore the island's Wright-designed guest cottage.

-Those drawings– a floor plan with ideas for built-in and stand-alone furniture, a building section, and three elevations–were included in his acquisition of the island.
-He hired Thomas A. Heinz, an architect and Wright historian, to complete the only partially realized design.
+Massaro received Wright's main house renderings as part of the purchase of the island.
+In spite of the three months that Wright had put into design work on the structure, all that survived were five drawings: a floor plan with ideas for built-in and stand-alone furniture, a building section, and three elevations.
+Massaro hired Thomas A. Heinz, an architect and Wright historian, to complete the unfinished design.

-Heinz employed Archicad Building Information Modeling (BIM) software to model aspects of Wright's design not self-evident in the original renderings.
+Heinz employed ArchiCAD building information modeling (BIM) software to model aspects of Wright's design not self-evident in the original renderings.
 His design also provided updated heating and cooling solutions such as air conditioning and radiant heating that were not part of the original Wright concept.
-The design as built features chimney caps — to which Wright characteristically took exception — at each of the home's six fireplaces.
+The design has chimney caps—a feature to which Wright characteristically took exception—at each of the home's six fireplaces.